rafgraph/detect-it/README.md

 detectIt.primaryPointer === 'fine' / `coarse` / 'none'; // how accurate is the primary pointing system

-// accessing the state of the micro state machines that detectIt encapsulates detectIt.state.detectHover; // see the detect-hover repo for more info detectIt.state.detectPointer; // see the detect-pointer repo for more info detectIt.state.detectTouchEvents; // see the detect-touch-events repo for more info
+// accessing the state of the micro state machines that detectIt contains detectIt.state.detectHover; // see the detect-hover repo for more info detectIt.state.detectPointer; // see the detect-pointer repo for more info detectIt.state.detectTouchEvents; // see the detect-touch-events repo for more info